 Prince Lot Hula Festival

 MGF is committed to preserving and perpetuating the native culture and environment of Hawaiʻi through stewardship of Kamananui Valley and celebration of the Prince Lot Hula Festival.
-When: Fall
+When: 3rd week of July.

 Where to learn hula

 Like any other art form, learning hula takes years of practice that includes ʻōlelo makuahine (literally “Mother tongue”) or ʻŌlelo Hawaiʻi (Hawaiian language).
 Hula is taught at hālau hula (hula school) by a kumu hula (hula teacher).
 There are many different schools and each one establishes the requirements for practice, language study, performance and events, costume making, and other aspects of hula.
 If you are serious about hula, there is a school for you.